tripllxbtw/escape-from-the-room/README.md

 - 🔁 Infinite loop until correct actions are taken

 ---
-## ▶️ How to Play

-Run the game using Python:

----

 🎮 Part 2 — Corridor Escape
 In this part of the game, the player finds themselves in a corridor with multiple possible escape routes.
 The goal is to escape within 5 steps before getting caught by a monster.